We’ve compiled a list to boost your productivity and keep your focused! Check them out below:

 6. Focus Me

 Focus Me is a distraction-blocking software with two modes: Block Mode and Focus Mode.
 Block Mode will block only the websites and applications that you choose.
 Focus Mode will block all websites and applications except the ones you approve.
-Focus Me also includes a “take a break” feature that forces downtime by deactivating your mouse and keyboard for a five minute period of time.
-Focus Me works on Mac and PC and offers a single user license for $18.
+It also includes a “take a break” feature that forces downtime by deactivating your mouse and keyboard for a five minute period of time.
+No matter your PC, it works on Mac and PC and offers a single user license for $18.

 If the Internet is too tempting, Freedom is program for Apple users that totally blocks your surfing capabilities so you can be productive.
 Choose how long you’d like to be Internet-free — you can select up to eight hours.
 If you want to turn Freedom off, you have to reboot your computer.
 Freedom is available for a one-time fee of $10.